 Some funds or portfolios will blend the approaches to create a broader, more diverse investment.

-We match your ethical preferences with your need for positive financial outcomes to create a personal recommendation for your investments.
+My aim is to match clients ethical preferences with a need for positive financial outcomes to create a rewarding investment experience.